 A mitigation system was installed in the office area of a nearby commercial building in 2014 in response to soil vapors exceeding 100 times the industrial indoor air standard underneath the building.
 Since then, the MPCA has installed vapor intrusion mitigation systems in 11 homes, and several commercial buildings have been mitigated by their owners.

-In the fall of 2018 and continuing in 2019, the MPCA would like to conduct sub-slab vapor sampling at several additional homes and businesses within the area of concern.
+In the fall of 2018 and spring of 2019, the MPCA continued to conduct sub-slab soil vapor sampling at additional homes and businesses within the area of concern.
+In the fall of 2019, the MPCA will continue soil vapor sampling in the city of Minneapolis’ right-of-ways in the area.
+We continue to need access to a few homes and businesses to conduct the necessary activities.
 The MPCA will be sending access agreement letters to residents and business owners of properties where the agency would like to do this sampling.
+If you receive one of these letters please contact us as soon as possible so we can complete this very important work.

-The MPCA will also be conducting further investigation of the groundwater in the area.
-This may include the installation of wells for sampling or for monitoring the contamination in the future.
-These wells are typically placed within the city of Minneapolis’ right of way, although we may ask permission to install these wells on private property if it is needed.
+In the spring of 2019, several new groundwater monitoring wells were also installed in the city of Minneapolis’ right-of-ways near the site.
+The MPCA will be conducting further investigation of the groundwater in the area.
+This may include the installation of additional wells for sampling or for monitoring the contamination in the future.
+These wells may likely be placed within the city of Minneapolis’ right-of-ways, although the MPCA may ask permission to install wells on private property if they are needed.

 When chemical vapors enter buildings through the foundation, the amount in indoor air is usually not high enough to affect most people’s health.
 The possible health effects from breathing PCE depends on the amount in indoor air and how long people breathe it.